apecloud/kubeblocks.io/blog/does-running-mysql-on-kubernetes-lead-to-significant-performance-degradation.md

 # Does running MySQL on Kubernetes lead to significant performance degradation?

 Does running MySQL on Kubernetes lead to significant performance degradation?
 Although concerns about this have been raised recently, few tests have been conducted, and results have rarely been shared publicly.
 To answer this question, we used a popular benchmarking tool to evaluate MySQL throughput and latency in the following typical scenarios and tried to give a report and our insights:
 - MySQL and the benchmarking tool are deployed in the same K8s cluster to simulate the application and database running in the same K8s cluster.
 - MySQL and the benchmarking tool are deployed in two K8s clusters to simulate the application and database running in two K8s clusters.

 Furthermore, we obtained Amazon RDS MySQL performance data using the same testing method.
 By comparing the performance data of Amazon RDS MySQL, users can gain a more comprehensive understanding of whether MySQL's performance on K8s can meet their production requirements.

-This report evaluates the performance of self-hosted MySQL on Amazon EKS for typical OLTP workloads.

 ## Methodology